How Much Weed Can One Plant Produce?

 How much weed does one plant yield?
-The answer to this question is dependent on three main variables, such as the grower’s depth of experience.
-Secondly, cannabis exists in a variety of strains and each has its characteristics.
+The answer to this question depends on three main variables: the grower’s depth of experience.
+Secondly, cannabis exists in a variety of strains, and each has its characteristics.
 Thirdly, yields will vary based on indoor or outdoor cultivation.
 Below are a few guidelines to help you maximize yields from your cannabis plants.

-Cannabis growers consider yield as the dry weight of harvested buds since the finished product loses 70-75% of moisture after chopping down the plants.
-Yields can vary based on the following environments;
+Cannabis growers consider the yield the dry weight of harvested buds since the finished product loses 70-75% of moisture after chopping down the plants.
+Yields can vary based on the following environments:

 Indoor marijuana growers usually aim for one gram per watt of light.
 Assume that a grower has two plants flowering inside the grow tent containing a 600-watt LED panel.
 The expected return, granted that the cultivator did everything perfectly, is 600 grams per plant, totaling 1,200 grams in dry yield.
 As mentioned previously, cannabis yield is measured after the buds leave the drying room.

 Outdoor marijuana farmers determine yields by calculating grams produced per plant, and the desired range is 600-750 grams.
-This requires cultivating larger plants compared to indoor breeding plus it depends on consistent sunlight and favorable weather conditions.
+This requires cultivating larger plants than indoor breeding and depends on consistent sunlight and favorable weather conditions.

 Average Hydroponic Yield Per Marijuana Plant

 Hydroponic farming makes it easier for the roots to absorb nutrients through the water rather than penetrating deep into the soil.
 This method is believed to increase yields by 40-50% more than growing indoor cannabis with soil.
-Growers who prefer this method of production, however, need experience in operating and maintaining hydroponics systems.
+However, growers who prefer this production method need experience operating and maintaining hydroponic systems.

 7 Factors That Determine a Marijuana Plant’s Yield